Marianne Elliott: Critical acclaim and feature film directorial debut (2016–2024)

 In 2018, Elliott's first episode of Desert Island Discs aired on BBC Radio 4, presented by Kirsty Young.

 Elliott & Harper have also produced a new adaptation of C. S. Lewis's The Lion, the Witch and the Wardrobe with Catherine Schreiber and West Yorkshire Playhouse.
 Directed by Sally Cookson, it ran at the West Yorkshire Playhouse until 27 January 2018 and transferred to the Bridge Theatre in London for Christmas 2019.
 It is due to go on a UK tour in Christmas 2021.
 In 2019, Elliott co-directed Death of a Salesman alongside Miranda Cromwell, which starred Wendell Pierce and Sharon D. Clarke at the Young Vic Theatre with an all-black Loman family.
 In autumn 2019, the production transferred to the Piccadilly Theatre and performed to rave reviews and sold-out audiences, despite the ceiling collapse at the Piccadilly Theatre in November 2019.

 In March 2020, Elliott's Olivier-award-winning production of Company opened in previews at the Bernard Jacobs Theatre on Broadway and was set to officially open on Stephen Sondheim's 90th birthday.
 The production was forced to close along with the rest of Broadway after just 12 previews as a result of the spread of COVID-19.
 The revival ultimately opened December 9, 2021.

 Elliott directed Tamsin Greig and Harriet Walter in the new version of Talking Heads by Alan Bennett for the BBC in 2020.

 In 2022, the company produced the West End revival of Cock by Mike Bartlett starring Jonathan Bailey at the Ambassadors Theatre for a strictly limited run.
-The acclaimed production reunited Elliot and Bailey who she previously directed in Company at the West End.
+The acclaimed production reunited Elliott and Bailey who she previously directed in Company at the West End.
 The Observers Kate Kellaway called it an "immaculate production," with The Arts Desk writing that it was "brutal, bruising, and brilliant."

+In 2024, Elliott ended her joint production company venture with Chris Harper.

+Elliott made her feature film directorial debut with the film The Salt Path starring Gillian Anderson and Jason Isaacs.
+The film had its world premiere as part of the Special Presentations lineup at the 2024 Toronto International Film Festival on 5 September 2024.
+The same year, Elliott ended her joint production company venture with Chris Harper.

+Established director (2025–present)

+In the summer of 2027, Elliott will direct Stephen Sondheim's Sunday in the Park with George at the Barbican Theatre.
+Jonathan Bailey and Ariana Grande were announced to star but both withdrew for personal reasons.
+In winter 2027, Elliott will co-direct with Miranda Cromwell a revival of Leonard Bernstein, Arthur Laurents and Stephen Sondheim's West Side Story in the Olivier Theatre at the National Theatre, featuring its original choreography by Jerome Robbins, reproduced and adapted by Julio Monge.